Unified description of LHC data on elastic $pp$ scattering: Introduction

 The value $r_q$ defines the radius of the quark-quark interaction, while $S_0=(9~{\rm GeV})^2$ has the meaning of typical energy scale in Regge theory.
 The scattering amplitude is presented in AQM as a sum over the terms with a given number of Pomerons,

 where the amplitudes $A_{pp}^{(n)}$ collect all the diagrams comprising various interactions between the beam and target quarks going through $n$ Pomerons exchange.
 Similar to Glauber theory \cite{Glaub, FG} the multiple interactions between the same quark pair has to be ruled out.
 AQM permits the Pomeron to connect any two quark only once.
 It crucially decreases the combinatorics, leaving the diagrams with no more than $n=9$ effective Pomerons.
+If $q_i$ are the momenta carrying by a given Pomeron, then